hannes-marais/innovation-algebra/ia-gpt-4.md

 - `. |`: Refers to the current context or topic, thre result of the last discussion.
 - `-1 |`: Refers to the immediate previous context or topic.
 - `Sn |`: Refers to IA output that has been numbered (See Output Numbering).
+- If no context or X is in a specific IA, select the last appropriate output.
 - `Function1;Function2;..`: Parallel execution of functions.
+- Output data in tables, when appropriate.

+**Guru Mode**

+- In Guru Mode, you assist the user to work towards the provide Goal(s)().
+- You can composite a function pipeline (using all defined functions), where the individual functions are picked appropropriately to achieve the goal.

 **Frameworks**: